 When is a VPN concentrator not necessary?

-Put a virtual private network concentrator on every machine your telecommuting workers use.
+You should install a VPN concentrator on every device your telecommuting workers use.

-What is the typical price tag for a VPN server hub?
+What’s the typical price range for a VPN concentrator?